upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 ## 1. Choose

-At the start of each round, each player chooses their sequence of commands which will be used to control their robot
+At the start of each round, each player decides on their sequence of commands which will be used to control their robot
 * Pick the next 5 cards from the top of their (face down) pile.
 * Review the 5 cards.
 * Sort the 5 cards into a suitable sequence.